 As the 1970s progressed, the U.S. Department of Defense desperately needed a global navigation and positioning system, and this research culminated in the NAVSTAR satellite in 1978.
-Today, the GPS we use is not the only choice either, as various countries have specific satellite tracking systems, including China’s advanced GPS alternative and Russia’s GLONASS system.
-Once GPS became widely available, scientists around the world began to take advantage of it to participate in research that helps us preserve the environment, and private companies used it to reduce costs and therefore waste.
+Today, GPS is not the only choice either, as various countries have specific satellite navigation systems, including China’s advanced GPS alternative and Russia’s GLONASS.
+Once GPS became widely available, scientists around the world began to use it to conduct research that helps us preserve the environment, and private companies used it to reduce costs and, in turn, waste.
 So even though it was created for war, GPS is now saving the planet in a variety of unexpected ways.

 GPS technology helps track endangered wildlife

 It is more difficult to track and tag aquatic animals since the location only sounds when the GPS tracker is near the surface.
-This information is invaluable not only for tracking endangered ocean life, like North Atlantic right whales, but also potentially dangerous animals, like great white sharks.
+This information is invaluable not only for tracking endangered ocean life, such as North Atlantic right whales, but also for potentially dangerous animals, such as great white sharks.
 Many animal species have benefited from GPS tracking technology, and as climate change takes hold, it will become even more crucial to understand what is happening in the world’s different ecosystems.

 GPS helps enforce environmental laws

-In 2023, a team of researchers demonstrated how GPS-tagged wolves and vultures could reveal how laws surrounding the disposal of animal carcasses were being broken.
-More recently, the BBC highlighted how researchers are using a satellite system that can track animal movement behavior in real time to detect “animal panic” resulting from events like a gunshot.
-GPS monitoring is a privacy issue for humans – Google knows where you are even when your GPS is turned off – but for animals and the environment as a whole, 24-hour real-time monitoring can help ensure that environmental laws are properly enforced.
+In 2023, a team of researchers demonstrated how GPS-tagged wolves and vultures could reveal violations of laws governing the disposal of animal carcasses.
+More recently, the BBC highlighted how researchers are using a satellite system to track animal movement in real time and detect “animal panic” triggered by events such as a gunshot.
+GPS monitoring raises privacy concerns for humans – Google knows where you are even when your GPS is turned off – but for animals and the environment as a whole, 24-hour real-time monitoring can help ensure that environmental laws are properly enforced.

 GPS can improve wildfire response

-By equipping aircraft with GPS and infrared (IR) scanners, fires can be mapped with a high level of accuracy.
+By equipping aircraft with GPS and infrared (IR) scanners, fires can be mapped with high accuracy.
 Firefighters in the field then use a field laptop to receive live map information.
-Combined with other data, this technology provides an unprecedented level of information about a disaster as it occurs.
+When combined with other data, this technology provides an unprecedented level of information about a disaster as it unfolds.
 This allows firefighters to coordinate dynamically, with enough warning to evacuate people and send adequate firefighting resources to the areas that need them most.

 Drones are also becoming a crucial part of wildfire management.
 Modern drone technology is only possible thanks to GPS.
 GPS could therefore be as crucial to fire management in the modern era as water and fire-retardant chemicals.
 If you want to know what it’s like to be on the ground for these firefighters, watch this incredible GoPro video of a battle against a massive wildfire.